aroberge/friendly-traceback-docs/docs/source/tracebacks_syntax_markdown.md

 ```

-I make an effort below to guess what caused the problem
-but I might guess incorrectly.

-You tried to define a function or method and did not use the correct syntax.
+You tried to define a function and did not use the correct syntax.
 The correct syntax is:

-    def name ( optional_arguments ):
+    def name ( ... ):

 ---

-## Malformed def statment - 2
+## Malformed def statement - missing parentheses

 ```pytb